MattBaccam/DezgoTextToImage/README.md

 ### Deployment
 **Free instances spin down after periods of inactivity.
 After periods of inactivity requests can take up to 50 seconds to process.**
-- The project is designed for deployment in mind, offering scalability as user demand grows.
+- The project is designed with deployment in mind, offering scalability as user demand grows.

 ## Key Features